Get a Print Quote in Seconds - Not Weeks

 Industry Average

-To compare prices in the system, our client created the idea of an "industry average" that presented the average costs of papers, presses, services, markup, and shipping.
-This helped a buyer and the system determine if a job could be produced and if pricing was reasonable.
+To compare prices in the system, our client created an "industry average" that presented the average costs of papers, presses, services, markup, and shipping.
+This helped the buyer and the system determine whether a job could be produced and whether pricing was reasonable.

 Supplier Network

 An organization could work with many suppliers.
-We needed to allow an organization to include the data of multiple suppliers in the pricing engine calculations so the system could select the best supplier to produce a print job within their own network.
+We needed to allow an organization to include the data of multiple suppliers in the pricing engine calculations so the system could select the best supplier to produce a print job within its network.

 How All of These Systems Provide Pricing to Buyers ASAP

-Our goal for this project was to design a system that used supplier data from all these systems to identify the best supplier to produce a buyer's print job and generate the necessary pricing and delivery date in less than 3 seconds.
+Our project aimed to design a system that used supplier data from all these systems to identify the best supplier to produce a buyer's print job and generate the necessary pricing and delivery date in less than three seconds.

-Early in the project, we discovered that the pricing engine calculations didn't take much time or processing power for a single supplier.
+We discovered early in the project that the pricing engine calculations didn't take much time or processing power for a single supplier.
 However, the processing time and power exponentially increased when applying the pricing formula to the data set of every supplier across a supplier network.

 This table summarizes how we approached solving this problem:

-What we knew about the system Solutions to optimize resources and deliver a price in under 3 seconds
+What we knew about the system Solutions to optimize resources and deliver a price in under three seconds

 The suppliers shared data structures but not data values.
-Leverage tenant expansion for managing data scope of a node.
+Leverage tenant expansion to manage the data scope of a node.

 The algorithms and calculations were the same for all suppliers across the system.